Rickyc106/k-project/README.md

 # Welcome to UTME Team Hood (K Project) Repo!
-The following project was sponsored by The University ofTexas at Austin's Mechanical Engineering Department (UTME).
+The following project was sponsored by The University of Texas at Austin's Mechanical Engineering Department (UTME).
 This project was created using open source packages granted free of charge according to relevant MIT licensing.

 This repo contains the following:
 - Main Arduino source